 The Cunneen-Hackett Arts Center, located at 9 and 12 Vassar Street in the historic Mill Street-North Clover District in Poughkeepsie, New York, is a 501c3 non-profit organization that has served as a home base for many professional and community artists and educators in theatre, music, dance, and visual arts since 1981.
 Both of our Victorian-age Italianate buildings have been listed on the National Historic Registry since 1972 and were underwritten in the late 19th century by brothers and humanitarians John Guy Vassar, Jr. and Matthew Vassar, Jr., nephews of Matthew Vassar, founder of Vassar College.
 In an average year, we curate 16 art exhibitions, lease our VBI Theater and Grand Parlor to 25 to 30 organizations/individuals for various productions and presentations, and collaborate with local civic-minded groups and government institutions on numerous culturally enriching programs that are held on our premises.
 We also offer office, meeting, and performance rental space to individuals, businesses, schools, colleges, government entities, and non-profit organizations.

 The historic significance of how and where the Cunneen-Hackett Arts Center was formed directly impacts the way in which we strive to remain true to our continuing mission of fostering a culturally diverse community through artistic and educational means, and be a vibrant holistic resource and multi-use facility.
-The 9 Vassar Street building which currently houses our administrative office, Grand Parlor, Hallway Art Gallery, conference room and 22 office space rental units, was completed in 1880 and opened in 1881 as the Vassar Home for Aged Men operating as such from 1881 to 1975.
+The 9 Vassar Street building which currently houses our administrative office, Grand Parlor, Victorian Gallery (art exhibit space), conference room and 22 office space rental units, was completed in 1880 and opened in 1881 as the Vassar Home for Aged Men operating as such from 1881 to 1975.
 In 1975, the Vassar Home for Aged Men moved from 9 Vassar Street and expanded its services at another location to include both male and female residents.

 The 12 Vassar Street building, situated across the street from 9 Vassar Street, opened in 1882 as the Vassar Brothers Institute with plaques erected on the building in 1883.
 The Institute was conceived during the 1870’s by John Guy Vassar and Matthew Vassar Jr. and supported three educational societies – Science, Literature, and Art – that were operating independently at that time.
 These societies merged in 1881 forming the Trustees of the Institute.
 Upon its opening on November 28, 1882, the Vassar Brothers Institute (built on the site of the former Vassar Brothers Brewery that burned down in 1811) offered a series of lectures, worked with farmers to increase agricultural knowledge, and 19 popular programs in arts, civics and language.
 The Institute also contained a museum, library, arts studio and an auditorium.
 At present, 12 Vassar Street has two art galleries off the hallway entrance, the 200 seat VBI Theater, a 1,200 square-foot dance studio, and artists’ loft.